 I have also worked as a freelance graphic designer, primarily with cultural non-profit organizations.
 My graphic design work may be found in two permanent exhibits at the Academy of Natural Sciences, as well as many projects with Rutgers University and the Philadelphia Museum of Art.

 More recently I have renewed my interests in metal work and enameling.
 I have studied under Linda Darty of East Carolina University in North Carolina and Certaldo, Italy and Sandra McEwen in North Carolina.
 I am working on refining my skills in the art of champlevé and cloisonné.
-I currently sell my work on Etsy.com, (www.etsy.com/shop/1500degreesArtwear) and maintain a studio in Chester Springs, PA.
+My studio is located in Chester Springs, PA.
 I create unique kiln and torch-fired enameled jewelry pieces incorporating copper and fine silver as well as semi-precious stones.

 I’m excited to share that I’ve had two enameling tutorials published in the online publication Artisan Jewelry Times (www.artisanjewelrytimes.com).
 They are in the November 2015 and November 2016 issues.
 I am also published in the Winter 2017-2018 issue of Belle Armoire Magazine as one of their featured artists.
 And this year my Halstead Design Challenge piece was selected as a finalist out of a field of approximately 200 works.
 It was on exhibit at the Society of North American Goldsmiths (SNAG) conference in Chicago in May 2019.